This post is a guide to choosing the best time to visit New Orleans.

-Winter temperatures in New Orleans tend to be in the 40s to 60s Fahrenheit, but with humidity and windchill often causing them to feel colder.
+Winter temperatures in New Orleans tend to be in the 40s to 60s Fahrenheit, but humidity and windchill often cause them to feel colder.

 Snow is extremely rare (and more or less shuts the city down when it happens), but rain isn’t.

 After days of slow warming, rainfall usually signals a sudden drop in temperature.

 Again, with the exception of Christmas, New Year’s, and Mardi Gras (see below), this is one of the cheaper times to be here.